Financing available | Free US shipping for orders US$100+

 White Sapphire vs. Moissanite vs. Diamond - Nodeform

 If you are looking for an engagement ring with a colorless center stone, you don't only have diamonds to choose from.
 There are other durable and often more sustainable gemstone options like moissanites and white sapphires available.
 They provide a great and often more affordable alternative to diamonds.
+White sapphire, moissanite, and diamonds are three gemstones that are often compared due to their striking similarities.
+Each gemstone possesses its own unique characteristics that make it stand out in the world of jewelry.
+In this article, we will delve into the basics of these gemstones, explore their formation process, compare their physical properties, and touch upon the ethical considerations surrounding their production.
 Let's look at the differences between white sapphires, moissanites, and diamonds in more detail.

 Where does the color or absence of color come from?